$10,000 in sight for bitcoin as it rockets to new record high

 The digital currency has seen an eye-watering tenfold increase in its value since the start of the year, and has more than doubled in value since the beginning of October.

-“$10k is on the cards and bitcoin seems to be straining at the leash to reach it,” said Charles Hayter, founder of cryptocurrency data anaylsis website Cryptocompare.
+“$10k is on the cards and bitcoin seems to be straining at the leash to reach it,” said Charles Hayter, founder of cryptocurrency data analysis website Cryptocompare.

 “Promises of bitcoin futures opening the door to institutional money are supercharging the price.”